Our Day Trip to Rovinj: A Splash of Colour on an Autumn Day Tour from Pula

 • Sample truffles at the market

-• Gelato stop (or two!)
+• Gelato stop (or two)

 • Sunset drinks at La Puntulina or Valentino’s

-Day 2: Islands & Adventure
+Day 2: Islands and Adventure

 • Morning ferry to St. Catherine’s or St. Andrew’s for a swim, hike, or picnic

-• Back to Rovinj for a late afternoon stroll—check out hidden alleys and churches
+• Back to Rovinj for a late afternoon stroll — check out hidden alleys and churches

-Day 3: Food & Culture
+Day 3: Food and Culture

 • Local market breakfast (pastries, fruit, and maybe a shot of local rakija)